end2you/end2you/README.md

 ## Evaluation

-Responsible for the evaluation of the checkpoints saved by the training script is the `e2u_eval.py` script.
+To start the evaluation of the model the parameter to be defined is `evaluate`.
-The script accepts the following list of arguments.
+The following list of arguments can be used for evaluation.

 ```
   --batch_size BATCH_SIZE